-The Falkland Island Steamerduck is known locally as the ‘Logger Duck’.
-In global terms, it is pretty rare, with around 16,000 pairs living exclusively on the Falkland Islands.
-This is the smallest of the 3 flightless steamers but nevertheless a powerful bird.
+The Falkland Steamerduck is known locally as the ‘Logger Duck’.
+It is an endemic species to the Falkland Islands, and as such naturally has a relatively small population of <16,000 pairs.
+This is the smallest of the 3 flightless steamerducks but nevertheless a powerful bird.
 The pairs appear to bond for life and will vigorously defend their territory along the shore, to a couple of hundred metres inland.

 Steamerducks feed on a variety of small marine animals living on the seabed.
 They will upend to feed in very shallow water, but mainly they dive to secure their prey.
 Mussels are a firm favourite and they have no trouble if they take in salt water.
-Like other sea ducks, they have a large gland above and between the eyes which filters excess salt from the blood.
+They have a large gland above and between the eyes which filters excess salt from the blood.
 The resulting concentrated salt is expelled through the nostrils.